koral--/blog/source/2016-07-13-monthly-release-of-bitrise-cli-july.html.markdown

 # Monthly release of Bitrise CLI (July)

-> We will ship a new bitrise cli version on the second Tuesday of every month.
-The new release will always be available on bitrise.io on the weekend after the CLI release.
+> We ship a new bitrise cli version on the second Tuesday of every month.
+> The new release will be available on the [bitrise.io](https://www.bitrise.io)
+> virtual machines on the weekend after the CLI release,
+> unless we discover any serious bug / regression.

 Read on to learn more about this month's [Bitrise CLI](https://github.com/bitrise-io/bitrise) release and about the changes around bitrise tools and steps.